matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Static Testing/3 Feedback and Review Process.md

 * Large work products are written & reviewed in small chunks
 * Feedback is given to the participants so the process & their activities can be improved
 * Participants have adequate time to prepare for the review
-* Reviews are made part of the organizational culture to promote learning & improvement
+* Reviews are made part of the organisational culture to promote learning & improvement
 * Management supports the review process
 * Adequate training is give; especially for the more formal review types
 * Facilitate meetings